Stonehenge Memorial & Klickitat County Veterans Memorial

 Stonehenge Memorial lies at the original Maryhill town site, three miles east of the Maryhill Museum of Art just off Highway 14.
 Samuel Hill’s crypt is located a short walk southwest of Stonehenge on a bluff overlooking the river.

-Both Stonehenge Memorial and the Klickitat County Veterans’ Memorial are open daily 7 a.m. to dusk.
+Both Stonehenge Memorial and the Klickitat County Veterans Memorial are open daily 7 a.m. to dusk.
 Admission is free.
+PLEASE PRACTICE SOCIAL DISTANCING by maintaining 6 feet between yourself and other visitors who are not in your group.

 Each year, we hold a small memorial ceremony on the anniversary of the death of each of the 14 men honored at Stonehenge Memorial.
 The public is invited to join the Maryhill Museum of Art staff and friends in honoring these men.